 Why has medial reefing traditionally been performed?

-Medial reefing tightens up the superficial layers on the medial side of the patella to try and better align the patella in the groove and also to counter any excessive patellar instability that may have resulted from a prior lateral release.
-But it ha not proven very effective and is being replaced with MPFL-R (medial patellofemoral ligament reconstruction).
+Medial reefing tightens up the superficial layers on the medial side of the patella to try and better align the patella in its underlying groove, and also to counter any excessive patellar instability that may have resulted from a prior lateral release.

 Back to top